Open Search

 Hands-on Training

-Gain invaluable experience in a family therapy clinic setting while studying your counseling degree.
-Get into clinical mental health counseling and hands-on training through 300 hours of direct client contact, 100 supervision hours, and at least 100 professional development hours, giving you 600 to 1,300 hours to apply towards your license.Six Steps to a Successful Practicum
+Gain invaluable experience in a family therapy clinic setting while studying your therapy degree.
+Get into clinical mental health therapy and hands-on training through 300 hours of direct client contact, 100 supervision hours, and at least 100 professional development hours, giving you 600 to 1,300 hours to apply towards your license.Six Steps to a Successful Practicum

 Service and Investment